Renger van der Zande

-Renger van der Zande is a racing driver from Netherlands whose biggest success so far is winning the 2016 IMSA WeatherTech SportsCar Championship.
+Renger van der Zande is a racing driver from Netherlands whose biggest success so far is a championship title in the Prototype Challenge class of the 2016 IMSA WeatherTech SportsCar Championship.
+He is a regular competitor in North American sports car series since 2013.
+Prior to that, he competed in several major international competitions such were DTM, GP3 Series or Formula 3 Euro Series.

-He was born on 16th of February, 1986 in Dodewaard, a town in the country’s largest province of Gelderland.
+Renger van de Zande was born on February 16, 1986, in Dodewaard, a town in the country’s largest province of Gelderland.
 As a son of the Dutch rallycross champion.
 Renger was involved in the world of motorsports since he was a boy.
 He raced karting at national and international level with a considerable success before making the switch to single-seaters in 2004 when he finished 7th in the Formula Renault 2.0 Netherlands.

 In 2005, van der Zande won his first title.
 He became the national Formula Renault 2.0 Series champion.
 Driving for Van Amersfoort Racing, Renger won 4 out of 12 races and had other five podiums.